Lelio-Brun/Obelisk/README.md

 - `-syntax`: use the [syntax] package
 - `-backnaur`: use the [backnaur] package (not recommended: manual line-wrapping through this [trick](https://tex.stackexchange.com/a/308753))

-In either cases, the output may be customized *via* the use of LaTeX commands that you can redefine to fit your needs.
+Either way, the output may be customized using LaTeX commands that you can redefine to fit your needs.
-The commands names are auto-generated from the terminal names, and because of LaTeX limitations, underscore are removed and numbers are converted into their roman form.
+The command names are auto-generated from the terminal names, and because of LaTeX limitations, underscores are removed, and numbers are converted into their Roman form.

-By default in LaTeX mode, the `-o <grammar.tex>` switch will produce the standalone LaTeX file _<grammar.tex>_ which you can directly compile (eg. with _pdflatex_).
+By default, in LaTeX mode, the `-o <grammar.tex>` switch will produce the standalone LaTeX file _<grammar.tex>_ which you can directly compile (e.g. with _pdflatex_).

 But in conjunction with `-o <grammar.tex>`, you can use `-package <definitions>` to output two files:
 1. a LaTeX file _<grammar.tex>_ containing only the grammar contents ;
-2. a package file _<definitions.sty>_ (the _.sty_ extension is added automatically) containing the necessary extra packages requirements and command definitions.
+2. a package file _<definitions.sty>_ (the _.sty_ extension is added automatically) containing the necessary extra package requirements and command definitions.

-These two files are then intended to be included in a non-supplied main LaTeX file following this example skeleton:
+These two files are then intended to be included in a user-provided main LaTeX file following this example skeleton:
 ```latex
 \documentclass[preview]{standalone}